quarbby/links-and-resources/README.md

   * [College Physics by Serway](http://www.amazon.com/College-Physics-Edition-Raymond-Serway/dp/0840062060)

 ### Recommended General Education modules
-* GEK1505 Living With Mathematics
+* GEK1505 Living With Mathematics (It is similar to CS1231)
 * GEK1508 Einstein's Universe & Quantum Weirdness ([Jin Zhe's notes](resources/GEK1508/GEK1508 NOTES.docx))
 * GEK1509 Introduction To The Nanoworld ([Jin Zhe's notes](resources/GEK1509/GEK1509 NOTES.docx))
 * GEM2900 Understanding Uncertainty and Statistics
 * GEM2901 Statistics in the Media
+* GEK1527 (or LSM1302) Genes and Society

 ### Other Modules
 * IS1105 Strategic IT Applications